niebert/jsoneditor4code/README.md

 * The build command  creates the file `docs/js/jsoneditor4code.js`, which is imported with a script tag in `docs/index.html` for testing the code bundle.
 This is helpful because the `ClassEditorUML` can be accessed directly through the web via the URL https://niebert.github.io/ClassEditorUML
 * Call `npm run build` creates `dist/jsoneditor4code.js` after testing the library with  `docs/index.html` in a browser.

+## Quick Start for Library-Users
+Just copy the `docs`-folder and adapt the JSON-schema `docs/schema` and the JSON data in the folder `docs/db/` to the schema and your requirements.

 ## Files, Folders and Structure of Repository
 The following enumeration explains the structure of the repository and folders.